AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/6-executive-overview-dashboard.md

 description: See a demonstration of the Executive Overview dashboard provided by Business Intelligence.
 kt: 5731
 doc-type: feature video
-solution: Adobe Commerce
+solution: Adobe Commerce, Magento Business Intelligence
-product: business intelligence
 audience: all
 activity: use
 ---

 # Business Intelligence - Executive overview dashboard

 The Executive Overview dashboard provides high-level insights into revenue, orders, and average order values.
 The reports are broken out as static values, and over time.
 You can share this dashboard with other members of your team, giving them edit access to collaborate with you, or view-only access.

 ## Who is this video for?